 (3) If do not wish to receive such information or would like to change your preference, please refer to point (2) of “Your Rights” below.

+(1) You have the right to ask in writing by completing our Data Subject Access Request form for a copy of the information we hold about you (for which we may charge a fee) and to correct any inaccuracies in your information.
 (2) You have the right to ask in writing not to receive direct marketing material about our products and services.
 If the following facilities are available, you can amend your previous preference on our website(s), using our “unsubscribe e-mail” or in literature which you subsequently return to us.
 Once properly notified by you, we will take steps to stop using your information in this way.